4 rebels, 1 army commando killed in Kashmir, sparking clash

-SRINIGAR, India (AP) — Officials say four rebels and an Indian army commando have been killed fighting in disputed Kashmir, triggering anti-India protests and clashes in the restive region.
+SRINAGAR, India (AP) — Four rebels and an Indian army commando were killed in fighting in disputed Kashmir on Tuesday, triggering anti-India protests and clashes in the restive region.

-Army spokesman Col. Rajesh Kalia says fighting began early Tuesday after police and soldiers cordoned off a village on a tip that militants were hiding in a civilian house.
+Fighting began early Tuesday after police and soldiers cordoned off a village on a tip that militants were hiding in a civilian house, said army spokesman Col. Rajesh Kalia.
+He said militants ignored calls of surrender and fired at the soldiers and in the exchange the four were killed.

 Police said one soldier from India's special forces unit was killed and two soldiers injured in the fighting.

-As the news of the rebels' killing spread, hundreds of villagers seeking an end to Indian rule hit the streets to show solidarity with militants, sparking clashes with government forces.
+As news of the rebels' killing spread, hundreds of villagers seeking an end to Indian rule hit the streets to show solidarity with militants, sparking clashes with government forces.

 At least four women were injured when troops fired bullets, shotgun pellets and tear gas to confront stone-throwing protesters.

-Kashmir is divided between rivals India and Pakistan.
+Kashmir is divided between rivals India and Pakistan and both claim the territory in its entirety.

+Most Kashmiris support rebel demands that the territory be united either under Pakistani rule or as an independent country, while also participating in civilian street protests against Indian control.
+In recent years, mainly young Kashmiris have displayed open solidarity with the rebels and sought to protect them by engaging troops in street clashes during military operations.

+Rebels have been fighting Indian control since 1989.
+India accuses Pakistan of arming and training the rebels, a charge Pakistan denies.